Azure-Samples/Build2024-eShopLite-Aspire-Lab/Labs/Lab 3 - Deploy/README.md

    ![Lab 3 Deploy - Store container](./images/lab03-04.png)

+> **Note**:
+>
+> At this point, the store app is available but there isn't any database.
+Trying to navigate to the product page will result in an error.
+We'll add a database in the next lab.

 ## Analyze the provisioning

 That might have seemed like magic, but we can have azd explain what it did by creating Bicep files for the resources it provisioned.
 This way we could put those infrastructure files in source control.